Jabernathy88/rpg-sandbox/World_of_Mists/World_of_Mists_draft.md

 # City of Mist Accelerated

-## System

-A lighttweight custom version of FATE, combining the character sheet from FATE Accelerated Edition, and a dice resolution mechanic inspired by Tunnel Goons and KULT (2d10s instead of 2d6).
+System will be a lightweight, custom version of FATE Accelerated Edition.
+Also incorportes ideas from Tunnel Goons, World of Dungeons, KULT, and of course, City of Mist RPG.

 ## Summary

 This world is like the comic book _Fables_ meets the tv show _Miami Vice_.

 Essentially it's a setting drift of **_City of Mist_**, the RPG by Amít Moshe, transported to a fictional version of 1980s Miami, Florida.
 The players are associated with a private detective agency located somewhere around South Beach, Wynwood, or Little Havana.
 The world of fables is real -- hidden as if behind a tropical mist.
 Threats might include a ghost pirate ship kidnapping tourists along the Caribbean beaches, or a gang of teenage ninja Kappa hiding in the sewers.
 Mysteries of myth coexist and intermingle with more mundane dangers including Italian Cosa Nostra or the Columbian cartel.

-## Week 1: Pitch Points & Inspiration
+## Week 1: Pitch Points & Inspiration!

 ### What to know before you play